 General Fund Balance Sheet Summaries: One-page displays of general fund revenues, expenditures, beginning and ending balances and reserves.
-These one-pages summaries are usually presented on a biennial basis with comparisons to historical, enacted or projected budget data.
+These one-page summaries are usually presented on a biennial basis with comparisons to historical, enacted or projected budget data.

-General Fund Fund Balance Analysis documents: The spreadsheets provide information on actual and enacted general fund revenues, spending, reserves, and fund balances.
+General Fund Balance Analysis Documents: The spreadsheets provide information on actual and enacted general fund revenues, spending, reserves, and fund balances.
 Information on revenues is provided by the type of tax or other major revenue source.
 Information on spending is displayed by omnibus appropriation bill and state agency.
 Minnesota Management & Budget prepares updated fund balance analysis documents at the time of the financial forecasts in February and November, with the Governor's budget recommendations, and at the end of legislative sessions.

-Consolidated Fund Statement provides information on actual and estimated revenues and spending for all budgetary funds.
+Consolidated Fund Statement: Provides information on actual and estimated revenues and spending for all budgetary funds.
 Budgetary funds include the general fund, special revenue funds, permanent trust fund and the debt service fund.
 Data is provided for each fund displaying revenue sources and expenditures by agency.

 Where General Fund Dollars Come From; Where General Fund Dollars Go: Pie charts display state general fund revenues by type of major tax or other revenue source, and expenditures by major program area, in dollars and percentages of total.

-The Price of Government provides information on state and local government revenues from 1990 to current.
+The Price of Government: Provides information on state and local government revenues from 1990 to current.
 It also shows total state and local revenues as a percentage of total Minnesota personal income.
 It reflects how much of each dollar earned goes for state and local government.
 The information is updated after the February and November forecasts, with the Governor's recommended budget, and following each legislative session.

-General Fund and All Funds Historical Spending: This table displays state General Fund and all funds spending since 1960, with annual and biennial percentage change information.
+General Fund and All Funds Historical Spending: This table displays state general fund and all funds spending since 1960, with annual and biennial percentage change information.

 Budgetary fund statements do not represent the state's official financial report but rather are prepared as a supplement to budget and forecast documents.
 These statements are designed to summarize and display comparative budget data for budget decision making.